PowerGenome/PowerGenome/README.md

 pip install -e .
 ```

-5. Download [the PUDL database](https://doi.org/10.5281/zenodo.3653158), unzip it, and copy the `/pudl_data/sqlite/pudl.sqlite` to wherever you would like to store PowerGenome data on your computer.
+5. Download the PUDL database [from Zenodo](https://doi.org/10.5281/zenodo.3653158) or the [PowerGenome data repository](https://drive.google.com/drive/folders/1K5GWF5lbe-mKSTUSuJxnFdYGCdyDJ7iE?usp=sharing), unzip it, and copy the `/pudl_data/sqlite/pudl.sqlite` to wherever you would like to store PowerGenome data on your computer.
 The zip file contains other data sets that aren't needed for PowerGenome and can be deleted.
 Note that as of May 2023 the most recent version of this database (v2022.11.30) is compatible with `catalystcoop.pudl` version v2022.11.30 and may not work if an earlier software version is included in your conda environment.

-6. Download [additional PowerGenome data](https://drive.google.com/file/d/1LCB0uwnx6VHrmHQDPH2huLHU6fKXb7kG/view?usp=sharing) that includes NREL ATB cost data, transmission constraints between IPM regions, and hourly demand for each IPM region.
+6. Download the additional PowerGenome database from the [PowerGenome data repository](https://drive.google.com/drive/folders/1K5GWF5lbe-mKSTUSuJxnFdYGCdyDJ7iE?usp=sharing).
+It includes NREL ATB cost data, transmission constraints between IPM regions, and hourly demand for each IPM region.
 Hourly demand is based on a 2012 weather year and was constructed either directly from FERC 714 data (`load_curves_ferc`) or from NREL EFS data (`load_curves_nrel_efs`) that also sources back to FERC 714.
 The NREL load curves, which separate hourly demand by sector and subsector, are now the default source for load curves in PowerGenome.
 See [the wiki](https://github.com/PowerGenome/PowerGenome/wiki/Settings-files#demand) for more information.
 These files will eventually be provided through a data repository with citation information.

-7. Download the appropriate [renewable resource data files](https://drive.google.com/drive/folders/1G9IHtY1RMZHUEXAmYQEb-mvzzhqun-Kb?usp=sharing).
-Read through the README for more background.
+7. Download the appropriate renewable resource data files from the [PowerGenome data repository](https://drive.google.com/drive/folders/1K5GWF5lbe-mKSTUSuJxnFdYGCdyDJ7iE?usp=sharing).
+There is a single set of generation profiles and resource group folders specific to different regional aggregations.
+Read through the [included README](https://docs.google.com/document/d/1p_zDk6ng4tvgL1v1ZAXkvY9b34FmaLqdWFlJmUHP1Eo/edit?usp=share_link) for more background.
 This folder contains:

 - `generation_profiles` can be saved in a single place and used across multiple studies.
 - Each of the folders under `resource_groups` has CSV files that tell PowerGenome the metro that each potential wind/solar site will deliver power to based on a set of regional aggregations.
 Use the corresponding regional aggregations in your settings file.
-You can request new resource group files for different regional aggregations on the [repository discussion page](https://github.com/PowerGenome/PowerGenome/discussions)
+You can request new resource group files for different regional aggregations on the PowerGenome [repository discussion page](https://github.com/PowerGenome/PowerGenome/discussions)

-8. Download and unzip [data files derived from NREL's EFS](https://drive.google.com/file/d/1bS-5LycImdp1AYoS_0uK7tXRHo8TWKCD/view?usp=sharing) that provide hourly demand profiles for growing electrification technologies like electric vehicles and heat pumps.
+8. Download data files derived from NREL's EFS from the [PowerGenome data repository](https://drive.google.com/drive/folders/1K5GWF5lbe-mKSTUSuJxnFdYGCdyDJ7iE?usp=sharing).
+These provide hourly demand profiles for growing electrification technologies like electric vehicles and heat pumps and are used to both build up demand profiles in the future and create flexible demand resources that can shift their load.

-9. Download and unzip [distributed generation profiles](https://drive.google.com/file/d/1kqBQle2CLET_BMZd0Y91o6AjfgunQKf4/view?usp=share_link) compiled from NREL Cambium 2022 scenarios.
+9. Download distributed generation profiles from the [PowerGenome data repository](https://drive.google.com/drive/folders/1K5GWF5lbe-mKSTUSuJxnFdYGCdyDJ7iE?usp=sharing) compiled from NREL Cambium 2022 scenarios.

 9. Create the file `PowerGenome/powergenome/.env`.
 In this file, add: